-The Eastern Partnership represents an initiative for strengthening and deepening the cooperation between the European Union and the states covered by the Eastern dimension (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, Ukraine) of the European Neighbourhood Policy in the view of supporting and accelerating gradual rapprochement of those states with the EU.
+The Eastern Partnership is an initiative that aims to strengthen and deepen the cooperation between the European Union and the states covered by the Eastern dimension of the European Neighbourhood Policy (Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova, Ukraine) in the view of supporting and accelerating gradual rapprochement of those states with the EU.

-CORLEAP is a platform which brings together partner states in the framework of the Committee of Regions of the EU.
-EaP Civil Society Forum facilitates strengthening of the role and ensures involvement of the civil society in implementation of the partnership’s goals, in particular with regards to putting into practice of the Association Agreements.
-In 2012 R. Moldova was the first non-EU country, which organised the Civil Society Forum.
+The cooperation within the parliamentary dimension of the EaP is carried out in the framework of the EURONEST Parliamentary Assembly.
+CORLEAP is a platform that brings together local authorities from partner states and the Committee of Regions of the EU.
+The EaP Civil Society Forum facilitates strengthening of the role and ensures involvement of the civil society in the implementation of the partnership’s goals.
+In 2012 the Republic of Moldova was the first non-EU country that hosted the Civil Society Forum.

 The Eastern Partnership Brussels Summit, held on the 24th of November 2017, highlighted the importance of bilateral relations between the European Union and each of the partner states.
 Eastern Partnership 20 Deliverables for 2020, which are meant to bring this format closer to the needs of the citizens, were agreed.

 In 2019 10th anniversary of the Eastern Partnership was celebrated and the structured consultation process on the future of this cooperation format after 2020 was launched.